NC State Wolfpack football: Tom O'Brien era (2007–2012)

 After being picked to finish fourth in the Atlantic Division in the preseason in 2010, the Wolfpack finished with a record of 9–4 and tied for second in the ACC, was one game away from playing for an ACC title and was the third league team picked in the bowl selections.
 O'Brien's squad was the first Wolfpack team to garner nine wins since 2003 posted State's first winning season in five years.
 With the Champs Sports Bowl victory over West Virginia, the 2010 squad tied the second highest win total in school history while finishing 9–4.
 In 2011, led by future Tampa Bay Buccaneers starting quarterback Mike Glennon, the Wolfpack had an 8–5 record.

 On November 25, 2012, O'Brien received notice from NC State that he had been dismissed effective immediately despite navigating the team to a 7–5 regular-season record.
 Athletic director Debbie Yow cited several reasons.
 She was concerned over lagging season-ticket sales, as well as his approach to recruiting.
 O'Brien's recruiting classes were frequently in the bottom half of the nation, and Yow wanted a coach who could bring top 25-type talent to Raleigh.
 NCSU was obligated to pay $1.2 million of non-state funds to O'Brien, as his contract ran through the 2015 season.
-However, NCSU ended up only having to pay O'Brien $200,000 after the buyout was renegotiated so he could become an assistant at Virginia.
+NCSU ultimately paid O'Brien only $200,000 after the buyout was renegotiated so he could become an assistant at Virginia.